Pagure/pagure/doc/install.rst

 to the database, and create the database itself, you can now create the tables, the database scheme.

+For changes to existing tables, we rely on `Alembic <http://alembic.readthedocs.org/>`_.
+It uses `revisions` to perform the upgrades, but to know which upgrades are needed and which are already done, the current revision needs to be saved in the database.
+This will allow alembic to know apply the new revision when running it.

+In the ``alembic.ini`` file, one of the configuration key is most important:
+``script_location`` which is the path to the ``versions`` folder containing all the alembic migration files.
+The ``sqlalchemy.url`` configuration key if missing will be replaced by the url filled in the configuration file of pagure.

 To create the database tables, you need to run the script ``/usr/share/pagure/pagure_createdb.py`` and specify the configuration to use for pagure and for alembic.